hapax/hapax.github.io/assets/patterns.md

 physical objects.
 And like natural laws, theorems are partial; they do not and cannot yield complete knowledge.
-The deep patterns remain unseen.
+The deep patterns --- the structures themselves, with *all* the regularities inborn --- remain unseen.

 ---